Classroom Learning + Real-world Experiences

 Twice a year, students and staff in the OLS program come together for a service project.
 Examples of past Service Learning projects have included:

-• Making greeting cards for the elderly, veterans and disabled through non profit Full Life Care
+- Making greeting cards for the elderly, veterans, and disabled through the non-profit Full Life Care

-• Organizing and participating in food and care items drives for the homeless
+- Organizing and participating in food and care items drives for unhoused people

 “Service Projects are